Field Geology (Certificate)

 Enrollment Requirements

-Additional enrollment requirements include completion of the following courses or their equivalencies with a "C" or better (scale is 4.00 = "A"):
+Students must complete the following prerequisite courses or their equivalencies with a "C" or better (scale is 4.00 = "A") to pursue the field geology certificate:

-SES 121 Earth, Solar System and Universe and SES 123 Earth, Solar System and Universe Lab
+SES 121 Earth, Solar System and Universe and SES 123 Earth, Solar System and Universe Lab, and

-AND GLG 321 Mineralogy and GLG 451 Field Geology I.
+GLG 321 Mineralogy and GLG 451 Field Geology I

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
 Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
 A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.